 If the traveling group is smaller than the number required for group travel, payment for tickets may need to be made at the time of the reservation.
-In this case, the group leader should make arrangements to meet with the Sport Club Assistant Director to make payment for tickets at the time of reservation.
+In this case, the group leader should make arrangements to meet with the Sport Club Graduate Assistant or Assistant Director for Sport Clubs and Risk Management to make payment for tickets at the time of reservation.
 Using this method does not allow for free name changes.
 The club will be responsible for any name changes and unused tickets.